 The Fresno State men's basketball team will play its only exhibition on Friday at home against the NAIA's Fresno Pacific.

-Michael Schwartz enters his third season as an assistant coach and in-game coordinator on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting, scouting and skill development.
+Michael Schwartz enters his first season as associate head coach and fourth as the lead assistant coach on Rodney Terry's staff at Fresno State.
+He is the Bulldogs' in-game coordinator on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting, scouting and skill development.

 Before joining the Bulldog family, Schwartz spent four seasons as an assistant coach and six seasons overall as a member of the University of Miami (Fla.) men's basketball program.
 In his time as an assistant at Miami, Schwartz helped lead the Hurricanes to an overall record of 83-52 and three postseason appearances, making it to the NCAA second round in his first year and the NIT quarterfinals this past season.
 Schwartz was key in guiding Miami to one of the biggest single-season turnarounds in 2007-08 when they posted the second-most wins in program history (23), including a school-record 14 wins at home and a program-best fifth-place finish in the ACC.
 The Canes broke into the Top 25 during his first three years as an assistant.
 Prior to becoming an assistant coach, Schwartz served as the Coordinator of Basketball Operations at Miami.
 In that capacity, he handled video operations, including film breakdown and opponent scouting, supervised recruiting mail outs and served as a liaison with the team's managerial staff.